emilsjol/killercoda_tutorial/bandit/step2/step2.md

-Now, we will showcase an example where Bandit detects an issue.
+# Hardcoded secrets

-Bandit has a lot of different things it can check for.
-For example it can check for non-suitable imports commonly used for malicious purposes, such as Pickle.
+In this step, we have an example where Bandit detects a simple vulnerability in our code.

-We have prepared a file called `bad_imports.py`{{}}
+We have prepared a file called `bad_secrets.py`{{}}.

-Run Bandit against that file with `bandit bad_imports.py`{{exec}}.
+Run Bandit against that file by executing `bandit bad_secrets.py`{{exec}}.

-Take note of any issues you find.
+As you can see, it flags for exposed sensitive information (harcoded password string).
+This is one of the ways that Bandit can help you minimize leakage of sensitive information in your projects.

-This is an example of how Bandit can detect issues with a file.
+In the next step, we will see another type of vulnerability discoverable by Bandit, and demonstrate how to handle false positives discovered by the tool.